Advertisement

 According to the National Asthma Council and the Australasian Society of Clinical Immunology and Allergy (the peak professional body of allergy and immunology specialists in Australia and New Zealand), it is rare for dairy foods to trigger an asthma attack.

-Genuine allergies to cow’s milk are caused by a milk protein, and generally lead to gastrointestinal symptoms, rather than respiratory difficulties.
+Genuine allergies to cow’s milk are caused by a milk protein, and may cause a variety of symptoms, including hives, eczema, vomiting, diarrhoea and wheezing.

 How do milk and dairy products affect my asthma?